UKCloud/documentation/articles/azure/azs-how-resize-unmanaged-disk.md

 ---
-title: How to resize an unmanaged disk | UKCloud Ltd
+title: How to resize an unmanaged disk - PowerShell | UKCloud Ltd
 description: Provides help for resizing an unmanaged disk on UKCloud for Microsoft Azure
 services: azure-stack
 author: Bailey Lawson